Noise analysis of a quasi-phase-matched quantum frequency converter and higher-order counter-propagating SPDC: Experimental results

+In Fig.~\ref{fig:raman} the blue curve ($z_{pump},z_{detector}$) from Fig.~\ref{fig:all} is plotted over the Raman shift from 500 $\mbox{cm}^{-1}$ to 1200 $\mbox{cm}^{-1}$.
+The Raman shift in terms of wavenumbers $\Delta \tilde{\nu}$ is calculated from the spectral wavelength $\lambda$ as $\Delta \tilde{\nu} = \left(1/\lambda_p-1/\lambda\right)$.
+The pump wavelength $\lambda_p$ was measured with a wavemeter to be ($1064.661 \pm 0.002$) nm.
+The resolution of the spectrometer over the plotted range is approximately 13 $\mbox{cm}^{-1}$.
+The orange curve is a Raman scattering measurement of unpoled KTP extracted from Fig.~5 in Ref. \cite{kugel} from the curve labelled with $A_1(X(YY)Z)$.
+The excitation wavelength in Ref. \cite{kugel} was 632.8 nm.
 See Table S1 in the supplemental document for a detailed comparison of the peak positions.
-Our measurements also qualitatively agree with the Raman measurements in Ref. \cite{ramanKTP1} for bulk KTP and for a proton-implanted KTP waveguide (compare Figure 5 in Ref. \cite{ramanKTP1}) - both z-cut - where an excitation wavelength of 473 nm was used.
-Further, similar results were presented in Figure 1 of Ref. \cite{ramanKTP2} with an excitation wavelength of 488 nm.
-As a result, we identify the strong peaks in the range from 1140 nm to 1250 nm (corresponding to a Raman shift of 621 $\mbox{cm}^{-1}$ to 1393 $\mbox{cm}^{-1}$) as Stokes-Raman scattering resonances. \\In Figure \ref{fig:tailing} the noise data was fitted with a sum of Voigt profiles following references \cite{voigt, faddeeva}.
+Our measurements also qualitatively agree with the Raman measurements in Ref. \cite{ramanKTP1} for bulk KTP and for a proton-implanted KTP waveguide (compare Fig.~5 in Ref. \cite{ramanKTP1}) - both z-cut - where an excitation wavelength of 473 nm was used.
+Further, similar results were presented in Fig.~1 of Ref. \cite{ramanKTP2} with an excitation wavelength of 488 nm.
+As a result, we identify the strong peaks in the range from 1140 nm to 1250 nm (corresponding to a Raman shift of 621 $\mbox{cm}^{-1}$ to 1393 $\mbox{cm}^{-1}$) as Stokes-Raman scattering. \\In Fig.~\ref{fig:tailing} the noise data was fitted with a sum of Voigt profiles following references \cite{voigt, faddeeva}.
 Using this approach, the contributions from the tail of the Raman scattering can be roughly disentangled from the contribution from parasitic SPDC.